onap/archived-modeling-toscaparsers/docs/index.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.

-The documentation for tosca parsers
+The documentation for TOSCA parsers
 ===================================